Singapore Landmarks

 Web: www.supcourt.gov.sg

 The Supreme Court was built in 1939 and is one of the finest buildings constructed during the British Rule.
 The interiors are vast with murals by Italian artist, Cavalieri Rodolfo Nolli throughout.
 City Hall, which was built in 1929, is located just next door.
-This is the site where the Japanese surrounded to Lord Mountbatten in 1945.
+This is the site where the Japanese surrendered to Lord Mountbatten in 1945.

 Most Popular